 Supply chain finance keeps big builders on schedule

-Supply chain finance allows construction companies or builders to pay their subcontractors out of a separate credit fund, rather than directly out of their own pocket.
+Supply chain finance allows property developers to pay their subcontractors out of a separate credit fund, rather than directly out of their own pocket.
 This means that payments will always be on time, regardless how much cash the business has on hand at that time.
 The credit fund can then be paid off later, with payments deferred by up to 90 days.
 This gives builders the crucial time they need to manage shortfalls, so subcontractors can keep working.
 By making sure subcontractors are paid, they can better guarantee the timely completion of current and future projects, so that those projects won’t cause their own cash flow delays.

 Invoice finance helps subcontractors to fully finance their operations

-Smaller construction companies constantly need to purchase supplies, and pay workers.
+Smaller construction firms constantly need to purchase supplies, and pay workers.
 Like any other business, they can’t afford to keep large quantities of excess working capital lying around.
 Supply chain finance allows these businesses to launch new projects without being forced to invest funds out of their own pockets.
 Instead, they can simply pay suppliers using their credit fund, and then pay off the fund when payments come in, up to 90 days later.

 Of course, there is a catch.
 The time of invoicing, combined with potentially long payment terms and, according to Illion’s most recent 2019 report, an average 10.5 days late payment in the construction industry, can easily exceed 90 days.
 This is where invoice financing comes in.

 Invoice financing allows subcontractors to collect payments when an invoice is issued, instead of when the payment is actually due.
 Instead of waiting for the property developer to pay an invoice, the subcontractor simply takes the invoice to their financial institution, who issues most of the payment immediately, before collecting the payment on their behalf.
 Once that’s done, the remaining funds are issued.